-The problem is, for most of us, the Organic Growth Rate, as great as it is — it won’t quite be good enough.
-Maybe in a vacuum it would be.
+The problem is, for most of us, the Organic Growth Rate, as great as it is — it won’t quite be good enough, or at least, as great as you might want.
+Maybe in a vacuum, it would be.
 But maybe that’s not quite as fast as your competition.
 Or not quite fast enough to justify an IPO, or some other exit for your investors.
 Whatever the case may be, you’ll want to grow faster than your Organic Growth Rate.

 And that’s where it starts to get really expensive.
 Your first 20-40% growth each year will probably be very cheap.
 The next 10%-20% or so is more expensive.
 But then beyond that, the costs grow dramatically if you really want to go faster than Nature Intended.

 Things you can do here to go even faster, as examples: scale out a big (and expensive) Field Sales Team.
 Build lots of remote offices, with sales engineers, client success, and sales reps closer to your customers.
 Do lots of corporate and brand marketing (e.g., paying millions a year to be a Platinum Sponsor of This and That).
 City tours, world tours, your own Dreamforce, TV ads, everything.